WWTC

-WWTC (1280 AM, "The Patriot") is a commercial radio station licensed to Minneapolis, Minnesota and serving the Twin Cities region.
+WWTC (1280 AM, "The Patriot") is a commercial radio station licensed to Minneapolis, Minnesota, and serving the Twin Cities region.
 It is owned by Salem Media Group and broadcasts a conservative talk radio format.

 By day, WWTC transmits with 10,000 watts.
 At night, the power is increased to 15,000 watts.
 WWTC has a directional signal using a four-tower array.
-The transmitter and radio studios are on Cliff Road near Minnesota State Highway 77 in Eagan.
+The transmitter and radio studios are on Cliff Road near Minnesota State Highway 77 and Interstate 35E in Eagan.
 Programming is also heard on 250-watt FM translator K298CO at 107.5 MHz.

 Programming

 On weekdays, WWTC carries nationally syndicated conservative talk shows, largely from the co-owned Salem Radio Network.
-They include Hugh Hewitt, Mike Gallagher, Dennis Prager, Sebastian Gorka, Larry Elder, Charlie Kirk and Eric Metaxas.
+They include Hugh Hewitt, Mike Gallagher, Chris Stigall, Larry Elder, Charlie Kirk and Eric Metaxas.
 One program is produced by Westwood One, "The Mark Levin Show."

 On weekends, shows on money, health, real estate, movies, the military and aviation are heard, as well as repeats of weekday shows.
 Some weekend hours are paid brokered programming.
 Most hours begin with news from Townhall News.